-It’s scary.
-It’s terrifying.
+It’s spooky.
+It’s creepy..
 It’s blood-curdling.
-It’s…a week before your big Halloween bash and you don’t have a single decoration yet!
+It’s…a week before Halloween and you don’t have a single decoration up yet!

 Never fear: help is here, and in a hurry.
 Here’s how to haunt your own front yard or indoor party area with these chillingly good graveyard scene ideas.